 Many atheists ask, “Why is your God true and not the other 4000 gods worshipped on earth?”
 This is because of Jesus Christ, God revealed in the flesh who performed miracles including His resurrection from the dead and was ascended to heaven.
 No other “God” has spoken, no religious founder measures up to Jesus and no religious book has passed the tests the Bible has.
 Counterfeit religions have arisen because people followed false religious books, false religious leaders and false understandings of the Bible.

 This is why we search, examine and scrutinise beliefs to arrive at truth.
-Many atheists have not done this to any degree, are impervious to evidences presented, explain them away, yet curiously say, “We have seen zero evidence in all religions.”
+Many atheists have not done this to any degree and are impervious to evidence presented which they derisively dismiss, yet would say, “We have seen zero evidence in all religions.”
 This is dogmatism and the pinnacle of irrationality.